fcsonline/ferranbasora.com/content/posts/dont-create-leftovers/index.md

 Those items should have been removed when the last reference to them disappeared but a developer forgot to remove them.
-Those leftovers can be a unused image, a unused copy, a unused test on your test suite, etc. This bad pattern can take many shapes.
+Those leftovers can be a unused image, a unused copy, a unused test on your test suite, etc.

 You can find many similarities and parallelisms with the responsibilities of a memory garbage collector.
 It keeps tracks the dependencies between parts, with a